elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 ---

-### Explain, the function and syntax of the date object getDate() method?
+### Explain the function and syntax of the date object getDate() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The getDate() method returns the day of the month for the specified date according to local time.
-An integer number, between 1 and 31, representing the day of the month for the given date.
+An integer number between 1 and 31 represents the day of the month for the given date.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />